The Bearcat's Declassified Resource Survival Guide

 NightRide Shuttle is a service dedicated to safe transportation during the evening hours.
-NightRide is a free shuttling service that operates every night of the week from 8pm to 5am.
+NightRide is a free shuttling service that operates every night of the week from 8 p.m. to 2 a.m.
 Their area of operation is everywhere within a one-mile radius of campus.
 Schedule a ride by calling 513-556-RIDE (556-7433), visiting https://nightride.uc.edu/ or using the NightRide App.
 You must wear an approved facial covering and show your UC ID to ride.

 Written by Chris Pasion, graduate assistant to The Graduate School.